Electric-G-Ltd/P100-PowerPlatform-ALM/ReadMe.md

 Automation and ALM for Power Platform

-## Dev Container Setup (VS Code Dev Insider)
+## Dev Container Setup (VS Code)

-This project supports development in a VS Code dev container, including VS Code Dev Insider and GitHub Copilot integration.
+This project supports development in a VS Code dev container, but not including VS Code Dev Insider (as of yet) and GitHub Copilot integration.

 ### Quick Start

-1. **Open in VS Code Dev Insider**
+1. **Open in VS Code**
 	 - Use the "Reopen in Container" command from the Command Palette.
 2. **Rebuild the Dev Container**
 	 - If prompted, select "Rebuild Container" to ensure all dependencies are installed.